-This woman-owned company has run a successful essential oil business for nearly 25 years.
+This woman-owned company has run a successful essential oil business for over 25 years.
 The owner, Marge Clark, buys only the highest quality hydrosols from organic distillers.
-Her stock is growing and if she doesn’t carry a hydrosol you want, just ask and she will mostly likely be able to obtain it for you.
+Her stock is growing and if she doesn’t carry a hydrosol you want, just ask and she will most likely be able to obtain it for you.
 Because Marge and I have known each other for over 20 years, she offers a special discount on hydrosols, essential oils, and other aromatherapy supplies.
-If you’re interested, just email me at firstname.lastname@example.org for details.
+If you’re interested, just email me at email@example.com for details.

 Okay, now it’s your turn.